Reclaiming Resilience: The Woman Leading the Cleanup Crew

-Norma Sperry, an admin officer from Rock Island District, is deployed as quality assurance supervisor with U.S. Army Corps of Engineers debris removal team as part of the federal response to the Aug.
+Norma Sperry, an admin officer from Rock Island District, said raising three sons helped her prepare for her role as a QAS in Maui deployed to the federal response to the Aug.
 8 Hawai‘i wildfires.

-Sperry is currently the only female QAS.
-She supervises 12 QA inspectors for the debris cleanup mission.
+“I raised three boys, so I’m good at directing traffic or controlling chaos,” said Sperry.
+“This position is about keeping everyone going in the right direction.”

+Sperry deployed twice to Puerto Rico and once to Florida on blue roof missions following hurricanes, but this is her first wildfire mission.

 |Date Taken: